lebf3/website_FL/content/authors/admin/_index.md

 - Visitors
 ---

-I am a motivated PhD student in bioinformatics.
-I reoriented my career after 10 years in the fitness industry to the field of genomics for it's exponential potential to better our understanding of human biology.
-I am passionate about leveraging new omic technologies to enhance human healthspan.
+I am an inspired PhD student acting as lead bioinformatician on international human omic projects.
+I reoriented my career after 10 years in the fitness industry to the field of genomics for it’s exponential potential to better our understanding of human biology.
+I am passionate about enhancing human healthspan through leveraging new omic technologies.